-Finding cheap holidays in Cyprus is nowhere near as easy as it was 15 years ago.I remember when Al and I first came to the island back in 1998 and ate out for just a few Cypriot pounds every night.
-We spent the days exploring and often grabbed a bite to eat in a remote village taverna, astonished at how much food you were given for less than £5 Cypriot pounds.
+Finding cheap holidays in Cyprus is not as easy as it was 15-20 years ago.I remember when Al and I first came to the island back in 1998 and we ate out for just a few Cypriot pounds every night.
+We spent the days exploring and often grabbed a bite to eat in a remote village taverna, astonished at how much food we were given for less than £5 Cypriot pounds.

 Summer Holidays in Cyprus

-Sadly, times have changed and, with the island joining the EU in 2004 and then adopting the Euro as its form of currency in January 2008, prices for the average British holidaymaker seem very high...not to mention the local ex-pat community, many reliant on their UK pension paid in GBP sterling to survive.
+Sadly, times have changed and, when the island joined the EU in 2004 and then adopted the Euro as its form of currency in January 2008, prices for the average British holidaymaker rocketed...not to mention the local ex-pat community, many reliant on their UK pensions paid in GBP sterling to survive.

 But we do now have low cost airline flights to the island via Easyjet and Ryanair, and that in turn has meant good deals being available from the charter airlines too.
 You just need to choose the right time of year to visit.